hpc/charliecloud/doc/ch-test_desc.rst

     :code:`sudo docker` even without this option.

   :code:`--lustre DIR`
-    Use :code:`DIR` for run-phase Lustre tests
+    Use :code:`DIR` for run-phase Lustre tests.
+Default:
+    :code:`CH_TEST_LUSTREDIR` if set; otherwise skip them.

+    The tests will create, populate, and delete a new subdirectory under :code:`DIR`, leaving everything else in :code:`DIR` untouched.

 Exit status
 ===========